yejinannachoi/yejinannachoi.github.io/shark-tank-deal-prediction.md

 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif;"><strong>Independent Variables:</strong></div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 10px;">
     <ul>
-        <li>description - a brief description of the company and its products or services</li>
-        <li>episode - the episode of the show</li>
-        <li>category - the industry or sector in which the company operates, can impact the company’s growth potential and the level of competition</li>
-        <li>entrepreneurs - the name(s) of the entrepreneur(s)</li>
         <li><strong>location</strong> - the city and state where the company is based, can impact the company’s market reach, regulatory environment, and access to resources such as talent</li>
         <li><strong>website</strong> - the company's website URL, can impact the company’s ability to provide easily accessible, important information on products or services to customers</li>
         <li><strong>askedfor</strong> - the amount of money that the entrepreneur(s) asked for in exchange for a stake in their company</li>
         <li><strong>exchangeforstake</strong> - the percentage of the company's ownership that the entrepreneur(s) offered in exchange for the investment</li>
         <li><strong>valuation</strong> - the valuation of the company at the time of its appearance on the show</li>
+        <li><strong>multiple_entrepreneurs</strong> - whether or not there are multiple entrepreneurs, can impact the company’s leadership structure and decision-making process</li>
+        <li>description - a brief description of the company and its products or services</li>
+        <li>episode - the episode of the show</li>
+        <li>category - the industry or sector in which the company operates, can impact the company’s growth potential and the level of competition</li>
+        <li>entrepreneurs - the name(s) of the entrepreneur(s)</li>
         <li>season - the season of the show</li>
         <li>shark1 - the name of the 1st shark</li>
         <li>shark2 - the name of the 2nd shark</li>